akdombrowski/pingone-express_js-sample-app-guide/README.md

 ###### However, remember that these are `Bearer` tokens!**

-That means that these tokens are furry and like honey...
-I mean, whoever "bears" (aka holds) the tokens holds the power that they grant.
-This particular decoder runs client-side (a.k.a. exclusively in the browser), but you should still take extra care to make sure you don't give someone the keys to your kingdom!
+Whoever "bears" (aka holds) the tokens holds the powers that they grant.
+This particular decoder runs client-side (i.e., exclusively in the browser), but you should still take extra care to make sure you don't give someone the keys to your kingdom!

 [^1]: [Authentication using the Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)
 [^2]: [The `response_type` parameter](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) can be used to return tokens in the authorization request without the code exchange